Funnel Velocity

 Type of Product and Service Marketed

-The type of product or service being marketed can have a significant impact on sales velocity.
-This is because potential customers must first assess their need for the product and whether they are willing to pay the premium price during the sales cycle.
+Sales velocity can be greatly influenced by pricing and the kind of product or service being promoted.
+This is because potential customers need to evaluate their necessity for the product and determine if they’re willing to pay the premium price during the sales cycle.

 A high-end luxury item will likely move more slowly through the marketing funnel than a low-cost commodity.

-Additionally, products with a longer shelf life will tend to move more slowly through the funnel than those with a shorter shelf life.
-This is because customers have more time to consider their purchase and compare prices before making a decision.
+Moreover, products with longer shelf lives tend to move at a slower pace through the funnel compared to those with shorter shelf lives.
+This occurs because customers have more time to contemplate their purchase and more time period compare prices before making a final decision.

 Price

-On the other hand, lower prices may cause customers to feel like they are getting a good deal and prompt them to act more quickly in the sales cycle.
+Conversely, lower prices may give customers the impression that they’re getting a bargain, encouraging them to act more swiftly in the sales cycle.

 Special promotions or discounts can also affect sales velocity, enticing customers to make a purchase before the offer expires.